cw4444/recruitment-impact-dashboard/README.md

 ## Notes

 The dashboard currently uses illustrative sample data so the interface can be reviewed and iterated before connecting to live recruitment sources.

+## License
+This software is currently not licensed for commercial use.
+If you’d like to use this in a business setting or install it professionally, please contact me at cw4444@gmail.com